František Pecháček

 František Pecháček (15 February 1896 - 3 February 1944) was a Czech gymnast who competed for Czechoslovakia in the 1920 Summer Olympics.
 He was born in Záhornice near Městec Králové and was murdered in Mauthausen-Gusen concentration camp.

-In 1920 he was a member of the Czechoslovak gymnastic team which finished fourth in the team event.
+In 1920, he was a member of the Czechoslovak gymnastic team which finished fourth in the team event.

+He died on 3 February 1944.